 - Do not worry even if you add too much of reagent one as it would not affect the experiment.

 - Now open the stopper and add regent two provided in the kit drop by drop.

-Various set of chemicals are used for boiler water treatment.
-Oxygen scavenger such as hydrazine, carbohydrazide, sodium sulphate and tannin is used to remove the dissolved oxygen in the boiler water.
+A various set of chemicals are used for boiler water treatment.
+Oxygen scavenger such as hydrazine, carbohydrazide, sodium sulfate, and tannin is used to remove the dissolved oxygen in the boiler water.
 This prevent boiler corrosion by removing or reducing oxygen content in the system.
-Similarly chemicals like that of sodium hydroxide, sodium carbonate, sodium hexa meta phosphate and Tri-sodium phosphate used to maintain alkalinity of the boiler water.
+Similarly, chemicals like that of sodium hydroxide, sodium carbonate, sodium hexa meta phosphate, and Tri-sodium phosphate used to maintain alkalinity of the boiler water.

-Special corrosion inhibiting compound such as sodium bisulfite, carbohydrazide and cyclohexylamine are used to reduce scale formation in boiler tubes.
-Sometimes a sludge conditioner compound is also being added to help aid blow down process.
-These chemicals can be in the form of coagulants, anti-foams and other dispersing agents such as starch and tannin.
+Special corrosion inhibiting compounds such as sodium bisulfite, carbohydrazide, and cyclohexylamine is used to reduce scale formation in boiler tubes.
+Sometimes a sludge conditioner compound is also being added to help aid the blow down process.
+These chemicals can be in the form of coagulants, anti-foams, and other dispersing agents such as starch and tannin.